pantheon-systems/documentation/source/docs/articles/wordpress/wordpress-configuration-management-wp-cfm.md

 ## Deploy Configuration: Pull
 ### Dev to Test
-1. Deploy the `.json` file from Dev to Test
+1. Deploy the `.json` file from Dev to Test.

  Select **Copy Content from Live and Deploy Code from Development** if deploying via the Pantheon Dashboard or include `--sync-content` if deploying with Terminus: